flak3dd/deepfake_livecam/public/models/README.md

 # Face Processing Models

-This directory stores machine learning models used for both frontend and backend face processing.
+This directory stores machine learning models used for frontend face processing.

-## Frontend Models (Browser-based)

-### Automatic Model Loading
+## Automatic Model Loading

 The frontend automatically downloads and initializes face detection models from CDN.
 No manual setup required.

-### Detection Methods
+## Detection Methods

 The app uses a dual-detection system with automatic fallback: